thadkingcole/code_reactor/README.md

 ---

 ## CSS Consolidation
 There were a number of repeated stylings and a number of extra IDs/classes that were broken down to smaller than necessary elements.
 IDs/classes that could be better grouped were combined, and repeated stylings were combined where it made since.
-Overall, the CSS file was reduced from 200 lines to 139!
+Overall, the CSS file was reduced from 200 lines to 150!

 [task list](#required-tasks)

 ---

 ## Style Compliant
 Although not required to edit how a webpage looks, it is important to follow industry standard style guides since it is likely that I will not be the only one to look at my code.
-To accomplish this goal for this project, I changed the following:
+For this project, I followed the [w3schools style guide](#https://www.w3schools.com/html/html5_syntax.asp).
+The given HTML and CSS files were already mostly compliant, but the following changes were made to improve style compliance:
-- [ ] change indent size from 4 spaces to 2 spaces on both HTML and CSS files.
+- [x] change indent size from 4 spaces to 2 spaces on both HTML and CSS files.
+- [x] set the viewport

 [task list](#required-tasks)